Ritesh001-Git/git-cheat-sheet/README.md

 ```bash
 git reset --hard <commit-hash> && git push -f origin <branch-name>
 ```
-- To stage the file, ready for commit
-- To stage all changed files, ready for commit
-- To commit all staged files to the versioned history
 - To commit all your tracked files to the versioned history
 - To set the executable flag to a file foo.sh
 - To unstaged the file, keeping the file changes